Musings by Ra Uru Hu, (December 2003)

 So much has been written and said about the nature of Love.

 The ‘not-self’ does not love itself.
 In not having love within oneself, it becomes a commodity.
-Something of value worth seeking, suffering, and longing for.
-A commodity which defines most beings’ lives.
+Something of value worth seeking, suffering, and longing for; a commodity that defines most beings’ lives.
 The measuring of love, the externalization of Love: ‘He loves me, I love him’, ‘I don’t love him enough’, ‘He doesn’t love me enough’, ‘I wish he loved me more’, and so on.

 The Equinoxes and Solstices mark the quarters of the year and have been at the core of our spiritual and religious practices.

-The Winter Solstice takes place with the Sun in the 10.2 “The Hermit: The successful sidestepping of behavioral requirements through isolation.”
+The Winter Solstice takes place with the Sun in Gate 10.2, “The Hermit: The successful sidestepping of behavioral requirements through isolation.”
 The 10th Gate is about the potential Love of self, to awaken to the perfection of one's form and to follow its convictions, its nature.

 The Spring Equinox has the Sun in the 25th Gate of Innocence, the potential of universal Love through “The Existentialist: Devotion and dedication to the now.”